Copperhead (politics): Historiography

-Two central questions have run through the historiography of the Copperheads, i.e., "How serious a threat did they pose to the Union war effort and hence to the nation's survival?" and "to what extent and with what justification did the Lincoln administration and other Republican officials violate civil liberties to contain the perceived menace?".
+Two central questions have run through the historiography of the Copperheads: "How serious a threat did they pose to the Union war effort and hence to the nation's survival?" and "To what extent and with what justification did the Lincoln administration and other Republican officials violate civil liberties to contain the perceived menace?"

-The first book-length scholarly treatment of the Copperheads was The Hidden Civil War: The Story of the Copperheads (1942) by Wood Gray: in it, Gray decried the "defeatism" of the Copperheads and argued that they deliberately served the Confederacy's war aims.
+The first book-length scholarly treatment of the Copperheads was The Hidden Civil War: The Story of the Copperheads (1942) by Wood Gray.
+In it, Gray decried the "defeatism" of the Copperheads and argued that they deliberately served the Confederacy's war aims.
 Also in 1942, George Fort Milton published Abraham Lincoln and the Fifth Column, which likewise condemned the traitorous Copperheads and praised Lincoln as a model defender of democracy.

 Gilbert R. Tredway, a professor of history, in his 1973 study Democratic Opposition to the Lincoln Administration in Indiana found most Indiana Democrats were loyal to the Union and desired national reunification.
 He documented Democratic counties in Indiana having outperformed Republican counties in recruiting soldiers.
 Tredway found that Copperhead sentiment was uncommon among the rank-and-file Democrats in Indiana.

-The chief historians who favored the Copperheads are Richard O. Curry and Frank L. Klement.
+The chief historians who look more favorably on the Copperheads are Richard O. Curry and Frank L. Klement.
 Klement devoted most of his career to debunking the idea that the Copperheads represented a danger to the Union.
 Klement and Curry have downplayed the treasonable activities of the Copperheads, arguing the Copperheads were traditionalists who fiercely resisted modernization and wanted to return to the old ways.
 Klement argued in the 1950s that the Copperheads' activities, especially their supposed participation in treasonous anti-Union secret societies, were mostly false inventions by Republican propaganda machines designed to discredit the Democrats at election time.
 Curry sees Copperheads as poor traditionalists battling against the railroads, banks, and modernization.
 In his standard history Battle Cry of Freedom (1988), James M. McPherson asserted Klement had taken "revision a bit too far.
 There was some real fire under that smokescreen of Republican propaganda".

 Jennifer Weber's Copperheads: The Rise and Fall of Lincoln's Opponents in the North (2006) agrees more with Gray and Milton than with Klement.
 She argues that first, Northern antiwar sentiment was strong, so strong that Peace Democrats came close to seizing control of their party in mid-1864.
 Second, she shows the peace sentiment led to deep divisions and occasional violence across the North.
 Third, Weber concluded that the peace movement deliberately weakened the Union military effort by undermining both enlistment and the operation of the draft.
 Indeed, Lincoln had to divert combat troops to retake control of New York City from the anti-draft rioters in 1863.
 Fourth, Weber shows how the attitudes of Union soldiers affected partisan battles back home.
 The soldiers' rejection of Copperheadism and overwhelming support for Lincoln's reelection in 1864 was decisive in securing the Northern victory and the preservation of the Union.
 The Copperheads' appeal, she argues, waxed and waned with Union failures and successes in the field.